Simple Tasks You Can Do to Make Life Easier

 Download a List App

-Finn and I use the app Wunderlist to create lists for our family (update: as of this week, Wunderlist is shutting down in May.
-I’m so sad.
-Let me know if you have another list app you like).
-We have a grocery list, a Lowe’s list, a Casey to-do list, a Finn to-do list, etc. This keeps us on the same page for what’s going on in our household.
+Finn and I use the Microsoft To-Do app to create lists for our family.
+We have a grocery list, a Lowe’s list, a Casey to-do list, a Finn to-do list, even a list of questions for the doctor for our kids.
+This keeps us on the same page for what’s going on in our household.
 Whenever we run out of a particular food, we add it to the list and the first person to go to the store automatically knows what to buy.
 It syncs between both of our phones, so if Finn buys something off the list and removes it, my phone reflects that change.
 This has been a gamechanger to keep our household organized and to keep us on the same page.

 Use My Paper Bag Trick

 This is a trick I’ve been using for years and it works so well to keep my wardrobe streamlined.
 I keep a paper bag in my closet and whenever I put something on that no longer fits, I don’t like, or is damaged beyond repair, I add it to the bag.
 When the bag is full, I donate the clothing!
 You can read more about this useful technique in this blog post.
-Finn and I also have a larger bag in our car that we use for other household goods.
-If we want to get rid of an item, we add it to the bag in the car and once it’s full we can drive by our donation center and get rid of it.
+Finn and I also have a larger bag in our car that we use for other household goods and kids’ toys.
+So many toys!
+If we want to get rid of an item, we add it to the bag in the car and once it’s full, we can drive by our donation center and get rid of it.
 This eliminates the need for huge and overwhelming purges.
 Instead, we’re always getting rid of unwanted items.

 Schedule Appointments for the Year

 It’s really easy to forget to schedule important appointments, but I find that if I sit down for one hour, I can make all of my appointments for the year.
-I schedule my twice-yearly teeth cleaning, my annual checkup, my annual dermatologist appointment, my hair appointments and more, all in one sitting.
-Having these on the calendar well in advance ensures that I make the time for them in my calendar.
+I schedule my twice-yearly teeth cleaning, my annual checkup with my GP, my annual dermatologist appointment, my hair appointments and more, all in one sitting.
+Having these on the calendar, well in advance, ensures that I make the time for them.